xdavidchen/hugoblog/content/post/customer-centric-wont-get-you-far-enough/index.md

 categories:
   - business
 ---
-Taking a Coursera course about markeitng analytics, the lecturer emphasized on a concept at the very beginning: your business should be customer-centric.
+Taking a Coursera course about marketing analytics, the lecturer emphasized on a concept at the very beginning: your business should be customer-centric.

 Fair enough.